Code-Institute-Submissions/fed_dashboard/README.md

 on bootstrap styles that needed to be over-ridden.
 The console section was used to traverse the dom, to list the various elements to check classes and ids.
 This enabled non repetition when deriving new ids or classes and also sourced the position of redundant ones to be deleted.
 It had been considered to use the replace.with method to modify text paragraphs on screen resize but the text method was found to be a more effective solution as the replace method was removing data from the dom that was needed when the screen width increased again.
-There was also limitations to this method also previous elements were being overwritten despite using different class names.
-This was resolved by using css.
+There were limitations to this method also, as previous elements were being overwritten despite using different class names.
+This was resolved by using css as outlined above.
 It was also considered to use the add.class and remove.class method to apply styles to the elements.
-However for this particular project the css styles in the stylesheet were adequate and encumbering the project with extra jQuery methods in this context was not necessary.
+However for this particular project the css styles in the stylesheet were adequate and encumbering the project with extra jQuery methods in this context was deemed not necessary.
 Styles were added through the console for viewing, but once adopted were copied into the css style sheet.